marvensC/305Project/test/ABTEST.md

 Variations:
 The confirmed variation we'd like to test involves redesigning the "Features" page using a tab or toggle list design to make the page shorter and more user-friendly.
 Users will be able to expand the content for features they are interested in, reducing the initial visual overload.

+Daniel Sevilla
+A/B Test Name: Gamification Elements

+User Story Number: US12: A/B Test: Gamification Elements

+Metric : Engagement - Time spent on the app per session.

+Hypothesis: The problem we are trying to solve is low user engagement.
+We hypothesize that introducing gamification elements, such as points and leaderboards, will increase the time users spend on the app per session.
+We believe this because gamification can make the process of studying more enjoyable and competitive, encouraging users to spend more time studying.

+Experiment:
+-Audiences: We will allocate 50% of our user base to the experiment to ensure a large enough sample size.
+The users will be randomly selected to avoid bias.
+-Tracking: We will track the time spent on the app per session using Firebase Analytics.
+We will also track the use of the new gamification features.

+Variations:
+-Control Group: The control group will use the current version of the app without any gamification elements.
+-Test Group: The test group will use a version of the app that includes gamification elements such as points for completing study sessions and a leaderboard to compare with friends.

 Rationale:
 By implementing a tab or toggle list design, we aim to streamline the presentation of features, making it easier for users to find relevant information without being overwhelmed by a long list of features.
 This variation aligns with our hypothesis of addressing the bottleneck in the conversion funnel by improving the user experience on the "Features" page.
 The A/B test setup allows for a controlled comparison between the current design and the proposed variation, providing clear insights into the impact of the design change on user engagement metrics.